-- Businesses conducted nation-wide need to devote substantial resources to comply with many states and local sales taxes.
+- Business conducted on a nation-wide scale need to devote substantial resources to comply with many states and local sales taxes.
 It increases the complexity and administrative costs related to businesses.

-- As most of the services are not subject of sales taxes, the total tax base is shrinking in parallel with the expanding trend of electronic services (for example Amazon or eBay) and spreading sharing economy (for instance Uber or Airbnb).
+- As most of the services are not subject of sales taxes, the total tax base is shrinking due to the expanding trend of electronic services (for example Amazon or eBay) and the increase in the sharing economy (for instance Uber or Airbnb).

 - Tax evasion is expanding as the current sales tax system inefficiently tax most cross-border and mail order shopping by consumers.

-These issues gain relevance especially if we take into consideration the significant contribution of sales taxes to the state revenues and the current transformation of the economy.
+These issues become more relevant if we take into consideration the significant contribution of sales taxes to state revenues and the current transformation of the economy.
 It is not surprising then that recent studies have begun to address these problems and examine the possibility of a nation-wide introduced federal VAT or another consumption-based tax which may coexist with the state-level sales tax.

 Another alternative direction that achieved stronger political response is the harmonization of the current sales taxes, which is an ongoing challenge: an early stage of sales tax adjustments began in October 2005, with the implementation of a Streamlined Sales Tax.
-In the frame of this project, each state which joins the agreement must fulfill several conditions aimed at enhancing unification and simplifications of taxation between members.
+In brief, each state which joins the agreement must fulfill several conditions aimed at enhancing unification and simplifying taxation between members.
 The most crucial requirements are the following: